cerner/terra-clinical/packages/terra-clinical-data-grid/docs/README.md

 > Note: if `text`, `startAccessory`, `endAccessory`, and `component` are not provided, and if `isCollapsible` is false, no section header will be rendered.
 However, the `rows` of the section will continue to be rendered.

-Section headers will be provided the attribute `data-section-header-id="${sectionId}` for interested consumers.
+Section headers will be provided the attribute `data-terra-clinical-data-grid-section-header-id="${sectionId}` for interested consumers.

 ### Rows